-Case Western Reserve University’s Engineering Strategic Hiring Initiative continues in 2013 with a focus on recruiting extraordinary faculty in the broad areas of advanced materials, energy and human health.
-Research clusters identified as strategic priorities and opportunities for the Case School of Engineering include Biomolecular Engineering, Fire and Materials Flammability, Informatics, Multi Scale Mechanical Modeling, and Smart Grid.
+Case Western Reserve University’s Engineering Strategic Hiring Initiative continues in 2013 and beyond with a focus on recruiting extraordinary faculty in the broad areas of advanced materials, energy and human health.
+Research clusters identified as strategic priorities and opportunities for the Case School of Engineering include Biomolecular Engineering, Fire and Materials Flammability, Informatics and Smart Grid.

-Biomolecular Engineering is seeking candidates with relevant experience in the following areas: mammalian cell culture engineering, metabolic engineering and bioprocess engineering.
+Biomolecular Engineering is seeking candidates with relevant experience in the following areas: metabolic engineering, mammalian cell culture engineering and bioprocess engineering.

 Fire and Materials Flammability is seeking candidates with relevant experience in the following areas of particular interest: fire dynamics, fire suppression, flammability of polymeric materials, polymer flammability mechanisms and the development of non-halogenated flame retarding agents.

 Informatics is seeking candidates in the area of informatics, including engineering epidemiology, materials genome, and biomedical/health informatics.
 Candidates should be grounded in computer and information science or related areas, with an aptitude for interdisciplinary and translational teamwork.
 Areas of specific interest include big data management, convergence, mining, and analytics, with the creation of unique tools, methodology, and novel data resources (e.g. time-series, imaging, electronic medical records, sequence, and material properties).